Skip to main content

 Government departments will issue cryptographically verifiable credentials to a user’s GOV.UK Wallet.
 The user’s credentials are linked to their GOV.UK One Login account and to their personal device, and cannot be moved to another device.

-GOV.UK Wallet will enable:
+GOV.UK Wallet will help:

 This technical documentation will be updated as new information and features are available.
 We welcome feedback from partners and industry on our documentation - find out how to contact us.